 Flying into San Diego, passengers get a bird's eye view of Balboa Park, downtown and the San Diego Bay on their descent to San Diego International Airport, aka Lindbergh Field.
 The airport terminals are easy to navigate and offer gourmet food and drink from local restaurants.

 A taxi or shuttle is a quick and easy way to get to your destination and they can be found at the island outposts outside of each terminal.
+The free Airport Shuttles runs between the Sycuan Green Line Middletown Trolley Station and the airport every 10 to 15 minutes.
 For car rentals, the airport is served by all major car rental agencies.
 Courtesy phones are located near the baggage claim areas of Terminals 1 and 2.

 Airport parking is located outside of all three airport terminals, with valet parking service at Terminals 1 and 2.
 To save time when you leave, take your parking ticket with you and pre-pay at automated express parking pay stations.
 With these pre-paid tickets, you can then use the express pay exit lane when leaving the terminal.
 Otherwise, there are staffed payment booths at the exit gates of each parking lot where you can pay.